jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 TO CHECK:
 - HLT takes precedence over CLPU
-- Lockout is enabled for a bit on all 3 phases when just opening one phase
+- Lockout LED is enabled for a bit on all 3 phases when just opening one phase

 ---
 # FUNCTIONALITY